-The recovery times and aspects of recovery differ depending on the procedure you have.
+The recovery times and aspects of laser eye surgery recovery differ depending on the procedure you have.

 Generally, LASIK requires a 2-3 day recovery period before returning to your normal routine.
 PRK and Epi-LASIK will require 4-7 days before returning to driving and many normal daily tasks.

 There are many questions people have about the recovery after laser vision correction: